Alison Gibson

 Alison Gibson (born July 9, 1999 in Houston, Texas) is a diver from the United States.

 College career

-In 2017, Gibson was NCAA diving champion.
+In 2017, Gibson was an NCAA diving champion.

 International career

 Gibson qualified for the 2020 Olympics in the women's synchronized 3 metre springboard with partner Krysta Palmer by virtue of winning the U.S. Olympic Trials in part to their high degree of difficulty in their dives.